Italian Sausage and Pasta Soup

 - If your soup is to be cooked for over an hour, consider adding vegetables like carrots towards the end of the cooking time.
 This will prevent them from getting mushy.

 - Once all the ingredients are in the pot, simmer to concentrate the flavors (by evaporating some of the liquid).

 - Skim off any excess fat from the top of the soup.
 Some fat is good, but you don’t want an oil slick on top!

 - Make sure to garnish for the best presentation.
 Use fresh herbs or Parmesan cheese.

 - Pro-Tip: If you buy a chunk of Parmesan cheese, save the rind (wrap well and freeze).
 Add it while the soup is simmering.
-It will add flavor, salt and slightly thicken the soup.
+It will add flavor and salt as well as slightly thicken the soup.